awsdocs/amazon-efs-user-guide/doc_source/troubleshooting.md

 **Action to Take**
 If you encounter this issue, you can resolve it by reducing the size of a file to meet the supported limit\.

-### Command Fails with "Try again" Error<a name="toomanyuserserror"></a>

-This error occurs when too many users or applications try to access a single file\.
-When an application or user accesses a file, a lock is placed on the file\.
-Any one particular file can have up to 87 locks among all users and applications of the file system\.
-You can mount a file system on one or more Amazon EC2 instances, but the 87\-lock limit for a file still applies\.

-**Action to Take**
-If you encounter this issue, you can resolve it by reducing the number of applications or users accessing the file until that number meets the number of allowed locks or lower\.

 ## Troubleshooting AMI and Kernel Issues<a name="troubleshooting-efs-ami-kernel"></a>